2022 Illinois House of Representatives election: District 97

-The district has been represented by Republican Mark Batinick since January 14, 2015.
+The district had been represented by Republican Mark Batinick since January 14, 2015.
 Batinick was re-elected with 52.0% of the vote in 2020.
 On November 3, 2021, Batinick announced he would not seek another term in office.
-Tom McCullagh, a small business owner and Republican nominee for the 49th Legislative district in the 2020 Illinois Senate election, and Michelle Smith, a small business owner and the Plainfield Township Clerk are running for the Republican nomination.

-2020 Democratic nominee Harry Benton is running again.
+Michelle Smith, the Plainfield Township Clerk, was the Republican nominee.
+Tom McCullagh withdrew from the Republican primary "after a police report from last year surfaced in which he was accused of having an inappropriate relationship with an underage person."
+Harry Benton, a Plainfield village trustee and Democratic nominee in 2020, was the Democratic nominee.

 District 98

-The district has been represented by Democrat Natalie Manley since January 9, 2013.
+The district had been represented by Democrat Natalie Manley since January 9, 2013.
 Manley was re-elected unopposed in 2020.
-Barry Haywood is challenging Manley in the Democratic primary.
+She defeated Barry Haywood for the Democratic nomination.
+Donna Russell, a project management professional, was the Republican nominee.

 District 99

-The district has been represented by Republican Mike Murphy since January 9, 2019.
+The district had been represented by Republican Mike Murphy since January 9, 2019.
 Murphy resigned during his term and was replaced by Sandy Hamilton.
-Hamilton is running for Illinois State Senate.
-94th district Representative Randy Frese is running for this seat.
+Hamilton ran for the Illinois Senate in the 48th Legislative district.
+94th Representative district state representative Randy Frese was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 100

-The district has been represented by Republican C. D. Davidsmeyer since his appointment in December 2012.
+The district had been represented by Republican C. D. Davidsmeyer since his appointment in December 2012.
 Davidsmeyer was re-elected with 75.1% of the vote in 2020.
-He is running for re-election.
+He faced no other ballot-listed candidates in the general election.

 Districts 101–118

 District 101

-The district has been represented by Republican Dan Caulkins since January 9, 2019.
-Caulkins was moved to another district during redistricting.
-110th district Representative Chris Miller is running in this seat.
+The district had been represented by Republican Dan Caulkins since January 9, 2019.
+Caulkins was re-elected unopposed in 2020.
+He was redistricted to the 88th Representative district and won re-election in his new boundaries.
+110th Representative district state representative Chris Miller was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 102

-The district has been represented by Republican Brad Halbrook since January 11, 2017, previously serving the 110th district in the Illinois House of Representatives from April 2012 to January 14, 2015.
-Halbrook was moved to another district during redistricting.
-109th district representative Adam Niemerg is running in this seat.
+The district had been represented by Republican Brad Halbrook since January 11, 2017, previously serving the 110th district in the Illinois House of Representatives from April 2012 to January 14, 2015.
+Halbrook was re-elected with 71.6% of the vote in 2020.
+He was redistricted to the 107th Representative district and won re-election in his new boundaries.
+109th Representative district state representative Adam Niemerg was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 103

-The district has been represented by Democrat Carol Ammons since January 14, 2015.
+The district had been represented by Democrat Carol Ammons since January 14, 2015.
 Ammons was re-elected with 78.7% of the vote in 2020.
+She faced no other ballot-listed candidates in the general election.

 District 104

-The district has been represented by Republican Michael Marron since his appointment on September 7, 2018.
+The district had been represented by Republican Michael Marron since his appointment on September 7, 2018.
 Marron was re-elected with 58.8% of the vote in 2020.
-2020 Democratic nominee Cynthia Cunningham is again challenging Marron.
+Cynthia Cunningham, founder of Cobalt Creek Consulting and candidate in 2020, was the Democratic nominee.